oracle-livelabs/adb/shared/adb-real-time-spm/run-bad-plan-runaway/run-bad-plan-runaway.md

     ```
 	<copy>
     --
-    -- Induce a bad plan by enabling the hints
+    -- Try to induce a bad plan by enabling the hints, but SPM will save us
     --
     alter session set optimizer_ignore_hints = false;